michaelcrosse/michaelcrosse/README.md

 ### 👨‍💻 About Me

-I'm a **Broadcast Engineer** with a passion for the technology that keeps live TV, radio, and media workflows running.
-My world sits at the intersection of traditional broadcast and modern IP-based infrastructure — from signal chains and codecs to cloud-hosted services and networked media.

-- 📡 Working with **IP video & audio** workflows and protocols
+I'm a **Live Broadcast Engineer** with 8 years of experience across audio operations, MCR, and live engineering — supporting global sports broadcasts and transmission workflows at scale.

+- 🟠 Currently at **Amazon**, delivering live events worldwide with a focus on real-time monitoring, troubleshooting, and broadcast chain support
+- ⚽ Previously at **DAZN**, building expertise in satellite operations, audio mixing, QC, and control room coordination
+- 🎚️ Skilled in **Dante**, **Dolby Atmos**, audio codecs, IP broadcasting, and video compression standards
-- ☁️ Building and deploying on **AWS** (EC2 & S3)
+- ☁️ Exploring **AWS** (EC2 & S3) to deepen my cloud infrastructure knowledge
-- 🎬 Deep knowledge of **video and audio codecs** across broadcast environments
-- 🌱 Growing my presence on GitHub to document projects and share knowledge
+- 🌱 Building this GitHub as a portfolio of broadcast & cloud engineering work
 - 📍 Based in the UK

 ---